47monad/zaal/README.md

 ## Overview

-Welcome to **Sercon**!
+Welcome to **Zaal**!
 This repository is under **heavy development** and is expected to reach a production-ready state in the coming months.
 While we are working hard to ensure the codebase becomes robust, scalable, and feature-complete, there are currently many features and improvements being added regularly.

 Our goal is to make this project stable, secure, and ready for production usage as soon as possible.